rinormaloku/postgre-backup-container/README.md

 2. Container Instances (e.g Azure Container Instances, AWS Fargate) that can be scheduled at specified times.
 3. Your computer!
 It's smaller than pgAdmin.

+---

+## Running the Backup CronJob in Azure Kubernetes Service (AKS)
+### Step 1.
+Create a storage account
+It has to be in the same Resource Group as the Kubernetes Cluster(the cluster resources not the resource group where the  Kubernetes Managed Service is located).

+Name the storage account uniquely.
+And update [pg-storage-class.yaml](./aks/pg-storage-class.yaml) to use the unique name instead of "pgbackupstorage"

+### Step 2.
+Replace your Database creds.
+Replace database creds in [pg-backup-cronJob.yaml](./aks/pg-backup-cronJob.yaml). !Attention: This is for simplicity these should be replaced with Secrets.

+### Step 3.
+Create the resources
+Execute below command:

+` kubectl create -f ./aks`

+---

 ## Running manually on your computer
 ### Step 1.
 Pull the image